Kingston Arms Pub Cambridge

 The Kingston Arms pub, Cambridge

-A brief history of the Kingston Arms Pub, Cambridge… Renowned local reclusive, landlord Thomas Kingston (aka as ‘Miser’) who lived in Sleaford Street, bought a plot on which he would build a bloc of houses.
-Without a paternalistic planning authority, multiple purchases of such blocs was the norm producing the variety of architecture seen today around the area.
-In ‘Miser’s’ bloc, he built an Off License in 1872 that acquired a Beer License in 1873 serving the rapidly expanding urban population.
-A full On License was acquired in 1879.
-The first landlord
+Renowned local reclusive, landlord Thomas Kingston (aka as ‘Miser’) lived in Sleaford Street, but was also known to have significant concerns for local philanthropic causes.
+In the absence of a paternalistic planning authority, multiple purchases of blocs of land were the norm producing the variety of architecture seen today around the area.
+In the bloc now known as Kingston Street a brewery with an Off License was built in 1871/72 probably in conjunction with George William Todd from the Crown in Cross Street.
+Todd acquired an On-Sales Beer License in 1873 serving the rapidly expanding urban population.
+A full On License was acquired in 1876.

 In 1918 The Panton Brewery was bought by Bailey & Tebbutt which in turn was purchased by Greene King in 1925.
 Included in the purchase was The Kingston Arms, one of 48 pubs.